Video games in the United States: 2020s

 There have been widespread layoffs in the US video game business starting in 2023 and going into 2024.
 The layoffs were the result of multiple causes coming together, rather than occurring all at once.
 The COVID-19 epidemic drove up demand for video games.
 In anticipation of continued growth, this prompted businesses to make large investments in staff expansion, mergers, and acquisitions.
 But when the market recovered and the world opened up, the quick development proved unsustainable, and businesses were forced to make cuts as their operating costs ballooned.
 According to Mat Piscatella, executive director of Circana (The NPD Group), the most optimistic forecast for the American video game industry in 2024 forecasts a possible decline of roughly 2%.
 On the other hand, a more negative outlook would predict a 10% decrease, with an even bigger drop possible if things become much worse.
 DDM Games reported that the industry is presently going through a "reset phase."
 Businesses are using layoffs, divestitures, and closures as a means of reorganizing their operations.
 Since the growth surge brought on by the epidemic has receded, recalibration is now necessary.

 Similar to the voice actor strike in 2016-2017, SAG-AFTRA initiated a labor strike in July 2024 against all video game companies which were signed on the Internative Media Agreement due to concerns over lack of protections for video game performers, as well as the images and voices of other actors, from AI.
 The strike lasted nearly a year, with the union and video game company reaching an agreement by June 2025 and union members voting in favor of the new agreement by July 2025.

-As a result of the tariff policy in the second Trump administration, all three console hardware manufacturers, Microsoft, Sony, and Nintendo, raised the price of their consoles in the U.S., generally citing "market conditions".
+As a result of the tariff policy in the second Trump administration and the global memory supply shortage, all three console hardware manufacturers, Microsoft, Sony, and Nintendo, raised the price of their consoles in the U.S., generally citing "market conditions".